Meteor-Community-Packages/meteor-collection2/README.md

 A Meteor package that allows you to attach a schema to a Mongo.Collection.
 Automatically validates against that schema when inserting and updating from client or server code.

-This package requires the [simpl-schema](https://github.com/aldeed/simple-schema-js) NPM package, which defines the schema syntax and provides the validation logic.
+Since version 4.0, this package ships with the [aldeed:simple-schema](https://github.com/Meteor-Community-Packages/meteor-simple-schema) Meteor package built in, which defines the schema syntax and provides the validation logic.

 ## TOC